 Filing the Divorce Papers

-To open a divorce case, you will need to file these four forms:
+To open a divorce case, you will need to file these forms:

 This form is REQUIRED.
-This form asks for basic information about you, your spouse, and any children that you and your spouse have together.
+It lists basic information about you, your spouse, and any children that you and your spouse have together.
 You are the Plaintiff and your spouse is the Defendant.
-If you have any other cases at family court that include your spouse and/or your children (for example, child support cases, TPOs, etc.), be sure to fill out the second page with as much information about those cases as you can.
-The Clerk of Court uses this information to open your case and to make sure all of your cases are assigned to the same judge.
+The Clerk of Court uses this information to open your case.

 This form is REQUIRED.
 This form tells the judge and your spouse what you want out of the divorce.
 You are the Plaintiff and your spouse is the Defendant.
 You will check boxes and fill in blanks to tell the judge and your spouse things like: